metaplex-foundation/developer-hub/src/pages/core/guides/oracle-plugin-example.md

 ## Conclusion

 Congratulations!
 You are now equipped to create an NFT collection that trades only during US market hours using the Oracle Plugin.
-If you want to learn more about Core and Metaplex, check out the developer portal [here](/core/getting-started).
+If you want to learn more about Core and Metaplex, check out the [developer hub](/core/getting-started).

 <!-- Follow my journey and stay updated with my next tutorial on [Twitter](https://twitter.com/L0STE_)! -->